ImpactDataSource/team/architecture/README.md

 all code being reviewed at any stage in the feature development lifecycle is done so on an exact replica of the production environment.

-[IBM Compose](https://www.compose.io) is used for all databases and provides automated backups and disaster recovery in addition to general database environment optimization and configuration.
+[IBM Compose](https://www.compose.io) is used for some databases and provides automated backups and disaster recovery in addition to general database environment optimization and configuration.

+[MLab](https://www.mlab.com/) is used as a database host in some cases, configured as a heroku add-on.
+This service also provides automatic backups and disaster recovery.

 Due to ephemeral file systems on all production applications, any permanent file storage will utilize [Amazon S3 buckets](https://aws.amazon.com/s3/).
 When files